-4. But is it free for all, as well as in all?
-To this

-this some have answered, "No:" It is free only for "those whom God hath ordained to life; and they are but a little flock.
-The greater part of mankind God hath ordained to death; and it is not free for them.
-Them God hateh; and therefore before they were born, decreed they should die eternally.
-And this he absolutely decreed; because so was his good pleasure; because it was his fovereign will.
-Accordingly, they are born for this, To be destroyed, body and soul, in hell.
-And they grow up under the irrevocable curse of God, without any possibility of redemption.
-For what grace God gives, he gives only for this, "To increase, not to prevent, their damnation."

-5. This is that decree of Predestination.
-But methinks I hear one say, "This is not the Predestination which I hold."
-I hold only, "The election of Grave.
-What I believe is no more than this.
-"That God, before the foundation of the world, diverent a certain number of men, to be justified, sanctified and gloristed.
-Now all shells will be saved, and none else.
-For the rest of mankind, God leaves to themselves.
-So they sollow the imaginations of their own hearts, which are only evil continually, and waxing worse and worse, are at length justly punished with everlassing destruction."

-6. Is this all the Predestination which you hold?
+- 4. But it is Free for All, as well as in All?
+To this fome have answered, "No: It is free only for those whom God hath ordained to Life; and they are but a little flock.
+The greater Part of Man- kind God hath ordained to Death; and it is not Free for them.
+Them God hateth; and therefore before they were born, decreed they should die Eternally.
+And this he absolutely decreed; because so was his good Pleasure: Because it was his fovereign Will.
+Accordingly, they are born for this, To be destroyed, Body and Soul, in Hell.
+And they grow up under the Irrevocable curse of God, without any possibility of redemption.
+For what Grace God gives, he gives only for this, To increase, not to prevent, their damnation." - 5.
+This is that decree of Predestination.
+But methinks I hear one say, "This is not the Predesti"nation which I hold."
+I hold only, "The election of Grace.
+What I believe is no more than this, "That God, before the Foundation of the World, did elect a certain number of Men, to be justified, fanctified and glorified.
+Now all these will be faved, and none else.
+For the rest of Mankind, God leaves to themselves.
+So they follow the Imaginations of their own Hearts, which are only Evil continually, and waxing worse and worse, are tat length justly punished with Everlasting Destruction." - 6.
+Is this all the Predestination which you hold?
 Consider.
-Perhaps this is not all.
-Do not you believe, "God ordained them to this very thing?"
-If so, you believe the whole decree; you hold Predestination in the full sense, which has been above described.
+Perhaps this is not Ali.
+Do not You believe, "God ordained them to this very thing?"
+If so, you believe the Whole Decree; you hold Predestination in the sull Sense, which has been above described.
 But it may be, you think you do not.
-Do not you then believe; God hardens the hearts of them that perish?
-Do not you believe, He (literally) hardened Pharaah's heart, and that for this end he raised him up (or created him?)
+Do not you then believe, God hardens the Hearts of them that perish?
+Do not you believe, He (literally) hardened Pharoah's Heart, and that for this End he raised him up (or created him?)
 Why this amounts to just the same thing.
-If you believe Pharaah, or any one man upon earth, earth, was created for this end, to be damned, you hold all that has been faid of predestination.
-And there is no need you should add, that God seconds his decree, which is supposed unchangeable and irresistible, by hardening the hearts of those vessels of wrath, whom that decree had before sitted for destruction.
+If you believe Pharoah, or any one Man upon Earth, was created for this End, to be damned, you hold all that has been said of Predestination.
+And there is no need you should add, that God seconds his decree, which is supposed Unchangeable and Irressible, by hardening the Hearts of those Vessels of Wrath, whom that decree had before sitted for Destruction.